Back To Programme

 Unit Name: Cytopathology

-Learning Target Outcomes: On successful completion of this course, the students will be able to: • Demonstrate knowledge of cytotechnology, equipment, apparatuses and reagents used in the and processes in a basic cytology laboratory. • Apply knowledge of the Bethesda system in grading normal, benign, and malignant cytological changes in the female genital tract. • evaluate benign and malignant cytological changes seen microscopically from specimen from of the respiratory tract. • Demonstrate competency in identifying normal, malignant cytological changes seen microscopically from specimen from the urinary tract.
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1.
+Describe cytotechnology and processes in a basic cytology laboratory.
+2. Examine Bethesda system in grading normal, benign and malignant cytological changes in the female genital tract.
+3. Evaluate benign and malignant cytological changes seen microscopically from specimen of the respiratory tract.
+4. Demonstrate competency in identifying normal, benign and malignant cytological changes seen microscopically from specimen from the urinary tract.
+5. Evaluate various body fluids and identify normal, benign conditions, primary and metastatic malignant conditions.
+6. Examine specimen from the gastrointestinal tract and identify normal, benign and malignant conditions.
+7. Discuss Fine Needle Aspiration (FNA) technique and the principle of the Immunocytochemistry staining.
+8. Design quality control, quality assurance and auditing process in relation to ethical issues pertaining to a cytology laboratory.

 Prerequisite Sentence: N/A